spinnaker/spinnaker.github.io/guides/user/pipeline/managing-pipelines/index.md

-> **Warning**: the JSON you write here is not validated -- Edit as JSON essentially allows you to modify the pipeline via a free-form textbox. **Be careful!** It is very easy to break the pipeline, although you can restore from revision history to roll back any changes.
+> **Warning**: the JSON you write here is not validated -- Edit as JSON essentially allows you to modify the pipeline via a free-form textbox. **Be careful!** It's very easy to break the pipeline, although you can restore from revision history to roll back any changes.

 Spinnaker represents pipelines as JSON behind the scenes.
 Any changes you make